-Andrea Klann is a visual artist and illustrator, writer and teacher.
+E. Andrea Klann is a visual artist, writer and instructor, represented in Vancouver by Kurbatoff Gallery.

-She writes and illustrates nonfiction, essay and picture books and has worked for publishers such as The National Post, The Economist Intelligence Unit and The Guardian UK and Observer UK.
-Andrea wrote, illustrated and published one of the world's first online travel guides, 'Rediguana Reveals Vancouver: Living like a Local' in 1996.
-The guide is an irreverent look at Vancouver through a local's lens and focuses on the food, the finds and the neighborhoods of the city.
+She writes and illustrates nonfiction and essay and worked for publishers such as The National Post, The Economist Intelligence Unit and The Guardian UK and Observer UK.
+Klann wrote, illustrated and published one of the world's first online travel guides, 'Rediguana Reveals Vancouver: Living like a Local' - an irreverent look at Vancouver through a local lens.

 A faculty member of Emily Carr University of Art + Design, (Drawing + Painting) she leads independent workshops in 'Cultivating Creativity' through artistic exploration with adults, youth and educators.

 Her studio is located eighteen nautical miles from Vancouver, in a 1920 bungalow she and her partner barged to an island.